 A squirrel of the species Sciurus Ingrami previously only observed between the south of Bahia and the state of Rio Grande do Sul has been spotted by researchers working on our Program of Monitoring of Fauna and Flora for Conservation of Biodiversity.

-According to environmental analyst Sílvio Lima of BSC / Copener Institutional Relations and Sustainability team, serelepe specimens have been living in the native forests of the Sergipe project and in Jabuticaba HCVA (High Conservation Value Area), in the municipality of Jandaíra.
-The rodent has been spotted and it is currently listed among mammal species continuously monitored by the Company.
+According to environmental analyst Sílvio Lima of the Institutional Relations and Sustainability team, serelepe specimens have been living in the native forests of the Sergipe project and in Jabuticaba HCVA (High Conservation Value Area), in the municipality of Jandaíra.
+The rodent is now listed among the mammal species continuously monitored by the company.

 “Environmental services, which are vital to nature conservation, are also threatened.
-Interferences in ecosystems alter the balance of biological interactions in the natural world, oftentimes leading to loss of processes such as seed dispersal, climate stabilization, soil protection or water purification“, she remarks.
+Interferences in ecosystems alter the balance of biological interactions in the natural world, oftentimes leading to loss of processes such as seed dispersal, climate stabilization, soil protection or water purification,” she said.